-The following overly simplified illustration will clarify this point.
-A historic relationship exists between the different revenue sources and their appropriate uses.
-After some community input and policy discussion, council can adjust the sources of revenues in response to the desired mix of services and service levels as illustrated on the right.
+The following overly simplified illustration will clarify this point. -A historic relationship exists between the different revenue sources and their appropriate uses. -After some community input and policy discussion, the e City Council can adjust the sources of revenues in response to the desired mix of services and service levels as illustrated on the right.